Translate

 Bill Status

-Next: The Senate Election Law and Municipal Affairs Committee will hold a pubilc hearing on the bill to receive input from the public.
+March 3, 2026: The Senate Election Law and Municipal Affairs Committee held a public hearing to receive input the bill.

 2025HB 348 was retained during the 2025 legislative session to be worked on further in the 2026 session.